TravisWheelerLab/BATH/README.md

 ## FraHMMER

-FraHMMER builds protein profile hidden Markov models (pHMMs)  and searches them against DNA sequence databases for translated  homologies.
-By converting the protein pHMMs to frameshift aware  codon pHMMs, FraHMMER's search tool (frahmmsearch) can detect and align these translated homologies even in the presence of frameshift errors.
+FraHMMER (pronounced 'framer') uses profile hidden Markov models (pHMMs) to find translated homologies between protiens and DNA sequences.
+By converting a protein pHMMs to frameshift aware  codon pHMMs, FraHMMER's search tool (frahmmer) can detect and align these translated homologies even in the presence of frameshift errors.

 # [Installation: how to install and build FraHMMER](documentation/userguide/installation.md)